alvkeke/LAN-File-Transfer-Java/README_EN.md

 * `ctrl port` : the port(TCP) that controlling module listen.
 * `device name` : the name will be sent to other devices.
 * `recv path` : the path to save received files.
+* `outside ctrl` : if ctrl-module can be connected from outside devices.

 ## Program Structure